 2005: Sheri D. Wilson founds Banff Centre’s Spoken Word program and would direct it until 2012.
 Over those years faculty included Anne Waldman, Bob Holman, Louise Bernice Halfe, Brian Brett, Lillian Allen, Regie Cabico, D. Kimm and Victor Hernàndez Cruz.

-2008-2014: Steven Ross Smith serves as Director of Literary Arts at Banff Centre.
+2008-2014: Steven Ross Smith, the poet, performer and arts journalist, serves as Director of Literary Arts at Banff Centre.

 2009: Cabin Fever: The Best New Canadian Non-Fiction with an introduction by Marni Jackson, chair of Literary Journalism at Banff Centre, is published featuring non-fiction pieces created at Banff Centre’s Literary Journalism program.

 2009: Journalist and author Ian Brown becomes the Rogers Chair for Banff Centre’s Literary Journalism program and serves in that role until 2017.